Welcome to the Christian Research Association NZ Website

 The prevailing narrative about church life in New Zealand often points toward simple, steady decline.
 But does this story tell the whole truth?
 The most comprehensive recent data—the 2023 Church Life Survey of 20,357 church attendees—paints a far more nuanced and fascinating picture of transformation, not just decline.
 This landmark survey reveals a community grappling with profound demographic shifts, evolving priorities, and surprising pockets of vitality.
 This article explores the five most surprising and impactful takeaways that are shaping the future of faith in New Zealand.

-The post How Americans See Immigration Officers’ Behaviors and Civilian Actions appeared first on Pew Research Center.
+The post Which countries have the most – and fewest – public holidays? appeared first on Pew Research Center.

 Copyright © 2026 Christian Research Association of New Zealand - All rights reserved